-The metal plaque shown above is fixed to a stone and brick bridge across Letcombe Brook in Ickleton Road, Wantage.
+Fixed to a stone and brick bridge across Letcombe Brook in Ickleton Road, Wantage is a metal plaque.
+It commemorates a small gathering of friends many years previous.
 The ‘group of campers’ mentioned was small, just six in number.
-That simple coming together of friends, including three brothers, from 2nd -5th August 1901, was the first camp meeting of the oldest such club in the World.
+That simple coming together of friends, including three brothers, from 2nd -5th August 1901, was the first camp meeting of the oldest such club in the World

 Two of the people who had camped in the small English meadow- Thomas Hiram Holding and the Reverend Edward Pitt-Johnson had founded the Association of Cycle Campers earlier that year.